Bradpk/to-do-list/pseudocode.md

 ------------------------------------------------
 KANBAN:

-As a user I need to view my to do list items
+As a user I need to be able to enter an item into my to do list As a user I need to view my to do list items
 As a user I need to be able to check off an item as completed As a user I need to view if an item has been completed